-The Council of Medical Specialty Societies appreciates the roles that many have played to bring this "Quality Primer" to fruition.
+The Council of Medical Specialty Societies appreciates the roles that many have played in bring this "Quality Primer" to fruition.

-For the first edition, we express our gratitude to Walt McDonald, MD and Bruce Spivey, MD, who served as EVP and Deputy EVP, respectively, of CMSS; Katherine E. Garrett, who drafted the first edition; Reed Tuckson, MD, Executive Vice President and Chief of Medical Affairs, United Health Group, for his support of this Primer; and Daniel S. Johnson, Executive Director, United Health Foundation, who facilitated the Primer's development and revision.
+For the first edition, we express our gratitude to Walt McDonald MD and Bruce Spivey MD, who served as EVP and Deputy EVP, respectively, of CMSS; Katherine E. Garrett, who drafted the first edition; Reed Tuckson MD, Executive Vice-president and Chief of Medical Affairs, United Health Group, for his support of this Primer; and Daniel S. Johnson, Executive Director, United Health Foundation, who facilitated the development and revision of the Primer.

-For the second edition, CMSS would like to recognize the efforts of Brent Hollenbeck, MD, of the American Urological Association, who led a team of editors, including Bruce Bagley, MD, American Academy of Family Physicians; Linda Gillam, MD, American College of Cardiology; Hal Lawrence, MD, American College of Obstetricians and Gynecologists; David Nielsen, MD, American Academy of Otolaryngology-Head and Neck Surgery; Frank Opelka, MD, American College of Surgeons; Ramesh Sachdeva, MD, American Academy of Pediatrics; and Lewis G. Sandy, MD, Senior Vice President, Clinical Advancement, United Health Group, for his guidance in the revision.
+For the second edition, CMSS would like to recognize the efforts of Brent Hollenbeck MD, of the American Urological Association, who led a team of editors, including Bruce Bagley MD, American Academy of Family Physicians; Linda Gillam MD, American College of Cardiology; Hal Lawrence MD, American College of Obstetricians and Gynecologists; David Nielsen MD, American Academy of Otolaryngology-Head and Neck Surgery; Frank Opelka MD, American College of Surgeons; Ramesh Sachdeva MD, American Academy of Pediatrics; and Lewis G. Sandy MD, Senior Vice-president, Clinical Advancement, United Health Group, for his guidance in the revision of the Primer.

-For this 2014 edition, CMSS would like to recognize the efforts of members of the CMSS Quality and Performance Improvement Directors Group, including Judy Burleson, MHSA, American College of Radiology; Sean Currigan, MPH, American College of Obstetricians and Gynecologists; Diedra Gray, MPH, American Society of Plastic Surgeons; and Sharon Hibay, RN, DNP, American Board of Internal Medicine; Heidi Bossley, MSN, MBA, who drafted the third edition; and Lewis G. Sandy, MD, Senior Vice President, Clinical Advancement, United Health Group, for his guidance in the revision.
+For this 2014 edition, CMSS would like to recognize the efforts of members of the CMSS Quality and Performance Improvement Directors Group, including Judy Burleson, MHSA, American College of Radiology; Sean Currigan, MPH, American College of Obstetricians and Gynecologists; Diedra Gray, MPH, American Society of Plastic Surgeons; and Sharon Hibay, RN, DNP, American Board of Internal Medicine; Heidi Bossley, MSN, MBA, who drafted the third edition; and Lewis G. Sandy MD, Senior Vice-president, Clinical Advancement, United

+Health Group, for his guidance in the revision of the Primer.

-This Primer advances the strategic priorities of CMSS, helping it and its member societies facilitate a "Culture of Improvement" in medical practice and will promote Professionalism, including Altruism (putting the needs of patients first), Voluntary Self-regulation, and Transparency.
+This Primer advances the strategic priorities of the Council of Medical Specialty Societies, that CMSS and its member societies will facilitate a "Culture of Improvement" in medical practice; and will promote Professionalism, including Altruism (putting the needs of patients first), Voluntary Self-regulation, and Transparency.

-Norman B. Kahn, Jr., MD Executive Vice President and CEO Council of Medical Specialty Societies www.ambulatoryqualityalliance.org
+Norman B. Kahn, Jr., MD Executive Vice-President and CEO Council of Medical Specialty Societies